Azure/AzureML-NLP/README.md

 # Accelerator - Fine-Tuning Language Model in AML with Custom Dataset

 This work is aimed to provide an example to fine-tune a custom NLP model using native AML capabilities including HyperDrive to tune the hyperparameters and Managed Endpoint to deploy the model.
-This version is developed using AML V1 although a the deployment of the model to Managed Endpoints is developed using SDK V2.
+This version is developed using AML V1 although the deployment of the model to Managed Endpoints is developed using SDK V2.

 This work leverages [AML Pipelines V1](https://learn.microsoft.com/en-us/python/api/overview/azure/ml/?view=azure-ml-py&preserve-view=true).
 The model is trained using several models including [Bert Based Cased](https://huggingface.co/tftransformers/bert-base-cased) and is deployed in [Managed Endpoints using SDKV2](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-managed-online-endpoints).
 In order to run the pipeline, you need to run the [DefinePipeline.ipynb](./DefinePipeline.ipynb) notebook.